-A window will display with all data classified in time, and you can select the files you wish to delete then click on the Clear Data tab.
+A window will display all data classified in time, and you can select the files you wish to delete and then click on the Clear Data tab.
 Select all data you wish to clear, including cached images, files, and hosted app data, then restart Google to find out if the error is resolved.

 4. Reset Network Settings

 Resetting your network settings requires you to execute various commands from the command prompt.
 These commands include “ipconfig” and “netsh” commands.
-A first command is a tool that shows the configuration of an installed IP stack in a networked PC or computer.
+The first command is a tool that shows the configuration of an installed IP stack in a networked PC or computer.
 You can use the tool to reset DNS content and renew the DHCP configuration.

 On the other hand, Netsh is a scripting utility that operates remotely or locally to display the network or modify the current configuration.
 The tool also has a scripting feature that you can use to run several commands in batches against a particular PC.

 You can only execute the elevated command prompt and allow administrator privileges to run these commands.
 Type “command prompt” in the windows search bar, right-click on the result, then select “Run as administrator.”